-Of course, the humble corn is the main hero of this dish.
-Civilizations like the Maya, Olmec, Aztec, and Inca all have gods and legends that involve corn.
+The humble corn is the main hero of this dish.
+Civilizations like the Maya, Olmec, Aztecs, and Inca all have gods and legends that involve corn.
 Even today, groups like the Maya still value corn and associate the plant with life.
-One can find corn of all different shapes, sizes, and colors in different countries like Peru and Mexico, including purple, white, and blue.
+One can find corn of all different shapes, sizes, and colors in South American countries like Peru and Mexico, including purple, white, and blue.
 Corn originated in Mexico, and the beginnings of its cultivation nearly 9,000 years ago completely changed the way people eat corn in South America and the rest of the world.
-The Mexicans and other countries who used corn as their staple must have prepared corn Cachapa in some other form and given it another name.
+The Mexicans and other countries that used corn as their staple cooking ingredient also have dishes similar to Cachapa, though called by different names.

 Most of us take the power of corn for granted, though humble corn has such robust nutritional value.
-Aside from being a good source of carbohydrates which provide fuel for the body, these grains are like jewels of nutrition, providing essential vitamins and minerals such as Vitamin B, Magnesium, Copper, Iron, Manganese, and Zinc. micronutrients and polyphenols required by the whole body to function efficiently
+Aside from being a good source of carbohydrates that fuel the body, these grains are like jewels of nutrition, providing essential vitamins and minerals such as Vitamin B, Magnesium, Copper, Iron, Manganese, and Zinc.
+Micronutrients and polyphenols are required by the whole body to function efficiently.

 - 6-7 medium-sized cobs of organic corn